-10.To ensure that the gilts purchase and sale service is operated according to its published terms and conditions.
+10.To ensure that the gilts purchase and sales service is operated according to its published terms and conditions.

 Achieved.
-The gilt purchase and sale service during 2018-2019 was conducted fully in line with its terms and conditions.
+The gilt purchase and sale service during 2019-2020 was conducted fully in line with its terms and conditions.

 Financial results of the United Kingdom Debt Management Office